jodoglevy/gargl/templates/README.md

 Each request object can contain one or more request field objects.
 A request field object is composed the following fields:

 - **name**: The string name of the request field object.
 Required.
 - **value**: The string value of the request field object.
+Can contain a single *parameterized value* or be static.
 Required.
 - **description**: The string description of the request field object.
 Optional.

 ##### Response object